The control room at Omnivox Studio, Sweden.

 ANALOG OUTBOARD

-Regarding analog outboard, there are compressors, reverbs, echoes, and effects.
-Among others: Roland RE-501 and Roland RE-201, Stocktronics RX-4000, Lexicon PCM-70, Yamaha SPX 90 II, Tube Tech LCA-2B, Ashly SC-50, UAD LA-610 and Eventide H 910.
+Regarding analog outboard, we have got compressors, reverbs, echoes, and effects.
+Among others the classic tape echoes Roland RE-501 and Roland RE-201, Swedish plate reverb Stocktronics RX-4000, Lexicon PCM-70, Yamaha SPX 90 II, the tube compressor Tube Tech LCA-2B, Ashly SC-50, UAD LA-610 and classic harmonizer Eventide H 910.

 STUDIO MONITORS